Want a career in developer advocacy? Alexis Roberson's story will inspire you to apply

 She started at Elastic earlier this year and is currently completing her Elastic engineering certification as well as Elastic’s 90-day onboarding process.

 Developer advocates at Elastic sit on the community team which works to do just that—build a community around the users of our suite of products.
 This is done through online content, local meetups, conferences, and encouraging developers to use and give feedback on the products.
-The Elasticstack is all open source after all.
+The Elastic stack is free and open after all.

 And it’s the developer advocates’ job to create the content and the scenarios where they can interact with Elastic’s community, Alexis explains.